Configurable photonic simulator for quantum field dynamics: Simulating quantum fields

 \subsection{General Hamiltonian structure}

-It is a central observation that many scalar field Hamiltonians become diagonal in momentum space.
+A central observation is that many scalar-field Hamiltonians become diagonal in momentum space.
 In the discretized picture, this is intimately related to the $\phi$-block of the Hamiltonian matrix $H$ corresponding to a circulant (and by definition, real and symmetric) matrix

 with the symmetric constraint $h_j = h_{N+2-j}$ understood (such that it has only $\floor{N/2} + 1$ independent elements).

 Indeed, circulant matrices are diagonalized by a discrete Fourier transform (DFT).
 Hence, the required parameters for the phase shifters and squeezers, cf. Eqs.~\eqref{eq:OTAParameters1} and~\eqref{eq:OTAParameters2}, respectively, can be computed analytically in full generality.
 The real eigenvalues $\lambda_j^{\phi}$ of $H^{\phi}$ read